-It is not a firewall violation if a court, law enforcement agency, or other person or organization requests that VOA turn over reporters' notes or unpublished content through appropriate legal authority -- such as a court order or Freedom of Information Act (FOIA) request.
-However, immediately turn the request over to your Service Chief, Division Director, or to the VOA Director's Office.
+It is not a firewall violation if a court, law enforcement agency, or other person or organization requests that VOA turn over unpublished content through appropriate legal authority.
+In those cases, immediately turn the request over to your Service Chief, Division Director, or to the VOA Director's Office.
 For FOIA requests, please work with VOA's designated FOIA point of contact, currently Carol Prahl - cprahl@voanews.com.